Better do a little good than a lot of bad!

 He was born in Denmark (1966), the son of visual artist Mogens Valeur and fashion designer Birgitte Valeur.
 His grandfathers were both civil engineers.

-Henrik graduated from the School of Architecture in Copenhagen in 1994 having previously studied with Enric Miralles at the School of Architecture in Barcelona (ETSAB).
-He subsequently worked briefly for Rem Koolhaas’ Office for Metropolitan Architecture (OMA) in Rotterdam.
+He graduated from the School of Architecture in Copenhagen in 1994 having previously studied with Enric Miralles at the School of Architecture in Barcelona (ETSAB).
+He subsequently worked briefly for Rem Koolhaas’ Office for Metropolitan Architecture (OMA) in Rotterdam:

 “His ability to quickly assimilate complex situations and requirements combined with a critical design sensibility made for valuable contributions” Christophe Cornubert, partner in charge, OMA, 1995